kiwicom/orbit-swiftui/README.md

 #### Typography

-Use `Font` and `UIFont` extensions.
+Use `Font` extensions.
-Orbit components use the Orbit font automatically.
+Orbit components use the Orbit font (configured in step 0) automatically.